andreina-proyectos/recruitment-challenges/2.Calculator/readme.md

 Bad practices:
 1. Lot of inline comments
 2. Use of vars instead of const/let
+3. Make all functionalities on the same file

 ### 2. Testing and bug fixing